brewerdigital-llc/stripe-microservice/README.md

 * **Save arguments to samconfig.toml**: If set to yes, your choices will be saved to a configuration file inside the project, so that in the future you can just re-run `sam deploy` without parameters to deploy changes to your application.

 You can find your API Gateway Endpoint URL in the output values displayed after deployment.

+## Environment variables

+The following environment variables are required to run the application:
+* `STRIPE_API_KEY` - The API key to use for the Stripe API calls.

+For cloud operation, you can define these environment variables in the AWS Lambda console under each relevant function at https://us-east-2.console.aws.amazon.com/lambda/home?functions&region=us-east-2#/functions.
+For testing, you should define these either in your shell or viaa your IDE's runtime configuration.

 ## Use the SAM CLI to build and test locally